SnYco55/SoftwareEvoTP4/README.md

 3. No its not reproducible at build time because shasum -a 512 montecarlo-pi of two different executable of the same source code are not the same, to correct that we need to remove all the part that use macros (__DATE__ and __TIME__)

+4. No its not reproducible at run time because different executions of the same compiled source code do not produce exactly the same output result.
+To make it reproducible at run time we need to remove all the code that rely on time and the print of time execution

+5. the file montecarlo-pi-runRepro.c is already reproducible at run time and build time